Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Results

-Figure \ref{ControlProb} depicts the save probability against different values for the control variables. {\sf Home} and {\sf Game score} have minimal impact on the estimated save probability.
-Different values for {\sf Position}, {\sf Rebound}, {\sf Strength}, and {\sf Shot type}, in contrast, have a substantial impact on estimated save probability: a shot from the Slot is 16 pps less likely to be saved than a shot from the Top; a rebound shot is 15 pps less likely to be saved than a non-rebound shot; and a shot from a team that has a 2-man advantage is 9 pps less likely to be saved than shot from a team that is 2 men short.
-For {\sf Shot type}, the save probability decreases by 18 pps when moving from wrap-around (the shot type least likely to result in a goal) to a deflected shot (the type most likely to result in a goal).
+Figure \ref{ControlProb} shows the impact of the control variables. {\sf Rebound}, {\sf Distance}, {\sf Angle}, {\sf Strength}, and {\sf Shot type} have a substantial impact on estimated save probability: a rebound shot is 6 pps less likely to be saved than a non-rebound shot; a shot from 74 feet is 20 pps less likely to result in a goal than a shot from 7 feet; a shot from 77 degrees is 8 pps more likely to be saved than a shot from 0 degrees; and a shot faced by a team on the power play is 3 pps more likely to be saved compared with a team on penalty kill.
+For {\sf Shot type}, the save probability decreases by 8 pps when moving from wrap-around (the shot type least likely to result in a goal) to a slap shot (the type most likely to result in a goal).
+The other control variables have a minor impact.